 Particularly popular in medium to large companies that implement their customer communication using a digital workflow or customer relationship management (CRM) system based on AFP documents and then print the communication themselves.
 This group in particular includes machine construction companies, hospitals and manufacturing companies.

-These systems use reel paper instead of individual sheets of paper.
-The reels are not cut into sheets until after the printing process.
-Reel-fed systems are available both as individual and twin systems.
+These systems use roll paper instead of individual sheets of paper.
+The rolls are not cut into sheets until after the printing process.
+Roll-fed systems are available both as individual and twin systems.
 An individual system consists of only one printing unit and can print only one page of the paper web at a time (simplex pages).
 A twin system, on the other hand, consists of two print units with a flipping unit in the middle (duplex printing).

 Typical speed: Between 500 and 3,000 pages per minute.